Kingxukai/linux/Documentation/tools/rv/rv.rst

 **-h**, **--help**

-        Display the help text.
+        Display the woke help text.

-For other options, see the man page for the corresponding command.
+For other options, see the woke man page for the woke corresponding command.

 SEE ALSO
 ========